Wondering if music can help you swim better? Here’s how music can help you swim faster, swim longer, and even improve your stroke tempo.

 One study took a group of 24 competitive swimmers and had them swim a bunch of time trials with and without a music player strapped to the side of their head.
-(The player was a predecessor to the FINIS Duo, a waterproof music player for swimmers that straps to the side of your head and pumps music into your ear via your jaw bone.)

 The swimmers performed a series of 50-meter efforts and an 800-meter effort with the music of their choosing.
 The sprints were performed on average 0.32 seconds faster with music versus without, but the long effort was where the improvement was really noticeable, with a 6.5-second improvement with music.